jduanen/HeadlessRasPi/README.md

   - ?
 * Display Text
   - ?
+  - using the default font: six lines (with one or two lines of spacing) and 20 characters
 * Flush WiFi Credentials
   - short pins 39 and 40 on the GPIO header for three or more seconds
     * bottom two pins, nearest to RJ45 connector